 Subscribe - Unsubscribe - Help - Archives

-- #opensuse-admin on the freenode network is the generic channel where you can reach us.
+- #opensuse-admin is the generic channel where you can reach us.
 We have a bot there that logs the discussions.
 You can have a look at former discussions here.

-- We post informations about maintenance of the infrastructure to news.opensuse.org
+- We post informations about maintenance of the infrastructure to status.opensuse.org.

 - For ways to communicate with us individually check our list of members.

 One of the main areas of work for the Heroes Team is the system administration of the infrastructure for openSUSE.
-Here is a short list of so called projects, that need our help:
+Here is a short list of so called projects, that need our/your help:

 - The mirror infrastructure for deploying ISO images and packages over the world.
 This includes updates for released distributions and also providing the upcoming openSUSE release to our users (have a look at our Checklist, if you want to know more about this).